Carevoyance/kg-traits/README.md

-# kg-traits
+# kg-types
-Traits used by various Knowledge Graph libraries
+Types used by various Knowledge Graph libraries